 Step 3.
 Click "Yes," and then execute the task.

-If you still want to learn more about accessing EXT4 format on Windows, click the link below for a more comprehensive study.
+If you're interested in learning more about accessing EXT4 format on Windows, you can click the link provided for a more detailed study on the topic.

 Extended Reading: How to Access Linux EXT4 Partition and Data on Windows